MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/upgrading-to-ad-fs-in-windows-server.md

   mode state for an extended period of time.
 Leaving AD FS in a mixed mode state may cause issues with the farm.

-- Backup your AD FS configuration and federation servers.
+- Back up your AD FS configuration and federation servers.

 ## Farm Behavior Levels